Braxtron3000/notes/android/core/notifications.md

         Intent actionIntent = new Intent(this, MainActivity.class); //MainActivity.class needs to be set to a broadcast receiver class actionIntent.setAction("big action");
         actionIntent.putExtra("extraID",0);
-        //getBroadcast method does some weird background stuff.s PendingIntent actionIntentPending = PendingIntent.getBroadcast(this,0,actionIntent,0);
+        //getBroadcast method does some weird background stuff PendingIntent actionIntentPending = PendingIntent.getBroadcast(this,0,actionIntent,0);
 ```
 see this [link](https://developer.android.com/guide/components/broadcasts) for details on a broadcast receiver class. (app functioning in the background)